dcmox/ascii-icons/README.md

 ## Icons

-Note, some of these icons appear differently in GitHub.
-Colored icons (minus the heavy check mark), should start appearing after 'DegreesCelcius'.
+Note, some of these icons appear differently when pasted.
+Colored icons should start appearing after 'DegreesCelcius'.

 CheckMark: ✓